-INVESTIGATION ON MMACHC-R161Q PATHOLOGICAL MUTANT FROM cblC DISEASE
+INVESTIGATION ON MMACHC-R161Q PATHOLOGICAL MUTANT FROM cbiC DISEASE, A RARE METABOLIC DISORDER OF VITAMIN B12 METABOLISM

-Longo L.^{1,2}, Randazzo L.1, Bollati M.1, Velazquez Campoy A.3, Carrotta R.1, Costa M.A.1, De Rosa M.1, Ortore M.G.4, Mangione M.R.1, Passantino R.1, Milani M.1, Tutone M.2, Martorana V.1, Vilasi S.1

-1 Istituto di Biofisica, Consiglio Nazionale delle Ricerche, Italy

-2 Dipartimento di Scienze e Tecnologie Biologiche Chimiche e Farmaceutiche, Università di Palermo, Palermo, Italy

-3 Institute for Biocomputation and Physics of Complex Systems, University of Zaragoza, Spain
+Lisa Longo^{1,2}, Rita Carrotta1, Maria Assunta Costa1, Rosa Passantino1, Maria Rosalia Mangione1, Loredana Randazzo1, Maria Grazia Ortore3, Michela Bollati1, Matteo De Rosa1, Mario Milani1, Adrian Velazquez Campoy4, Marco Tutone2, Vincenzo Martorana1, Silvia Vilasi1

-4 Dipartimento di Scienze della Vita e dell'Ambiente, Università Politecnica delle Marche, Ancona, Italy
+Istituto di Biofisica, Consiglio Nazionale delle Ricerche, Italy Dipartimento Scienze e Tecnologie Biologiche Chimiche e Farmaceutiche, Università degli Studi di Palermo, Italy Dipartimento di Scienze della Vita e dell'Ambiente, Università Politecnica delle Marche, Ancona, Italy Institute for Biocomputation and Physics of Complex Systems (BIFI), Zaragoza, Spain

 The cblC disease is a rare inborn disorder of the vitamin B12 (cobalamin, Cbl) metabolism characterized by combined methylmalonic aciduria and homocystinuria.
 The clinical consequences are devastating and, even when early treated with current therapies, the affected children manifest symptoms involving vision, growth, and learning1.
 The molecular genetic cause of the disease was found in the mutations of the gene coding for MMACHC, a 282 amino acid protein that transports and processes the various forms of Cbl2.
 Although the crystal structure of the wild-type protein is available^{3,4}, many molecular features of MMACHC physiopathology remain to be understood and a systematic study on the effect of each specific mutation on the resulting protein is still lacking.

-Here we present the biophysical characterization of wild type MMACHC and a variant, p.R161Q, resulting from the most common missense pathological mutation found in cblC patients.

-By using a biophysical approach we investigated the stability of the two proteins and their ability to bind and transform the vitamin B125, and to assemble in a dimeric structure.
-Moreover, interesting indications about the behaviour of the two proteins resulted from the Molecular Dynamics (MD) simulations.
-Last, we evaluated whether non-specific stabilizers (osmolytes) and drug-like molecules identified by computational methods could restore the functionality in MMACHC mutant.
+Here we present the biophysical characterization of wild type MMACHC and a variant, p.R161Q, resulting from the most common missense pathological mutation found in CblC patients.
+By using a biophysical approach, we investigated the stability of the two proteins and their ability to bind and transform the vitamin B125, and to assemble in a dimeric structure.
+Moreover, we evaluated whether drug-like molecules identified by computational methods, or non-specific stabilizers (osmolytes) could restore the functionality in MMACHC mutant.
 Overall, our results reveal how a biophysical approach based on the complementarity of computational and experimental methods can offer new insights in the study of the specific effects of the pathological cblC mutation and help prospecting new routes for the cblC treatment.

 - 1. Carrillo-Carrasco et al., Journal of inherited metabolic disease 35, 91-102 (2012). - 2.
 Kim et al., Journal of Biological Chemistry, 284(48), 33418-33424 .
 (2009). - 3.
 Koutmos et al., Journal of Biological Chemistry, 286(34), 29780-29787 (2011). - 4.
-Froese et al., Biochemistry, 51(25), 5083-5090 (2012).

-5. Passantino et al., BBA Proteins and Proteomics Proteins and Proteomics 1870(2):140793 (2022).
+Froese et al., Biochemistry, 51(25), 5083-5090 (2012). - 5.
+Passantino et al., BBA Proteins and Proteomics Proteins and Proteomics 1870(2):140793 (2022).